 This has been great advice for me over the years.
 I’m always deluged with new—and seemingly good—ideas for things that we could do to grow the company.
 There are always new potential partnership opportunities, new feature ideas, and new marketing concepts to try.

-But, not all shiny new ideas are ones that should be implemented.
+But, not all shiny new ideas should be implemented.
 And, with limited resources, you can only do so much.
 I’ve found that having a growth strategy for the business, and following it until it’s proven to be a bad strategy, has been critical to our growth.
 While proven strategies can feel stale after awhile, you need to be sure you’re not just changing strategies for the sake of change, but that you’re truly moving toward something smarter and better.

 How do you develop a business strategy?